 BY MARK SMITTY NEAL | Go Venue Magazine

 Pennywise, was the last band that would take the stage before Rancid.
-Like L7 and Suicidal Tendencies, Pennywise‘s set was chock full of classics that included “Fight Til You Die”, “My Own Country”, “Same Old Story”, “Society”, “Fuck Authority” and of coarse the set closing anthem “Bro Hymm”.
-During the middle of the bands set Jim Lindberg also talked about how they enjoy covering songs of bands they like, and then shouted out Black Flag, Sublime, Circle Jerks, and Minor Threat before playing a pieces of songs by each band as they shouted them out before covering Minor Threat’s “Minor Threat”.
+Like L7 and Suicidal Tendencies, Pennywise‘s set was chock-full of classics that included “Fight Til You Die”, “My Own Country”, “Same Old Story”, “Society”, “Fuck Authority” and of course the set closing anthem “Bro Hymm”.
+During the middle of the band’s set, Jim Lindberg also talked about how they enjoy covering songs of bands they like, and then shouted out Black Flag, Sublime, Circle Jerks, and Minor Threat before playing a piece of songs by each band as they shouted them out before covering Minor Threat’s “Minor Threat”.

 The Bash Festival hits Boise, ID June 8th and continues on to Tacoma, WA. on June 9th then returns on June 15th in San Jose, Ca. and then wraps things up in Sacramento, Ca. on June 16th.